annadeg/annadeg.github.io/_projects/RUBIES.md

 ---

-The Red Unknowns: Bright Infrared Extragalactic Survey (RUBIES) is a Cycle 2 program with JWST/NIRSpec targeting sources in the UDS and EGS fields.
+The *Red Unknowns: Bright Infrared Extragalactic Survey*, RUBIES, is a Cycle 2 program (PIs: A. de Graaff & G. Brammer) with JWST/NIRSpec targeting sources in the UDS and EGS fields.
 RUBIES is designed to study bright and very red sources discovered from public JWST/NIRCam imaging (primarily PRIMER and CEERS).

 <div class="row justify-content-sm-center">